ipsilon/eof/spec/eof.md

 The `initcodes` can only be accessed via the `TXCREATE` instruction (see below), therefore `InitcodeTransactions` are intended to be sent to contracts including `TXCREATE` in their execution.

-We introduce a standardised Creator Contract (i.e. written in EVM, but existing at a known address, such as precompiles), which eliminates the need to have create transactions with empty `to`.
-Deployment of the Creator Contract will require an irregular state change at EOF activation block.
-Note that such introduction of the Creator Contract is needed, because only EOF contracts can create EOF contracts.
-See the appendix below for Creator Contract code.

 Under transaction validation rules `initcodes` are not validated for conforming to the EOF specification.
 They are only validated when accessed via `TXCREATE`.
 This avoids potential DoS attacks of the mempool.
 If during the execution of an `InitcodeTransaction` no `TXCREATE` instruction is called, such transaction is still valid.

 `initcodes` data is similar to calldata for two reasons: